Alvin High School “Pirates”

 School Fight Song: unavailable

-Alvin School Gournds 2013
+Alvin School Grounds 2013

 Athletics

-Alvin High School definately offered boys basketball.
+Alvin High School definitely offered boys basketball.
 The school also produced a STATE CHAMPION in boys track and field!
 It is probable that baseball was also offered.
 However there is VERY limited information on the athletic program If you have any information you wish to share please write to us via e-mail.

 Boys Basketball